autommune protein

 May 19, 2023 The Lupus and Allied Diseases Association, Inc., and MMRI teamed up on May 19 at the MMRI…

 “My mother’s 26-year-long battle with lupus motivated me to make lupus research a priority at MMRI.
-Our findings give great hope that one day soon there will be newer and better treatment options available for the millions of patients that suffer with this disease.”
+Our findings give great hope that one day soon there will be newer and better treatment options available for the millions that live with this disease.”

 - Dr. Maria Kontaridis